MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-05-04-aws-well-architected-framework.md

 [Cost optimisation](https://docs.aws.amazon.com/wellarchitected/latest/framework/cost-optimization.html) is a continual process, working to identity the most cost efficient resources for delivering a specified workload over its lifecycle.
 This pillar is concerned with ensuring customers understand the tools and processes AWS provides to monitor and manage costs.
 It recommends customers adopt a consumption model, paying only for the resources they consume, increasing or decreasing depending on demand and ensuring resources that aren't required 24x7 (such as development or test environments) are stopped when not required to reduce cost.
 This pillar also advises using techniques with AWS to ensure costs are attributed to specific revenue streams or owners, helping businesses measure the return on investment (ROI) of a particular workload.

 ### Sustainability

+> The Sustainability pillar focuses on environmental impacts, especially energy consumption and efficiency, since they are important levers for architects to inform direct action to reduce resource usage.

 [The sustainability pillar](https://docs.aws.amazon.com/wellarchitected/latest/framework/sustainability.html) was added in 2021, which focuses on the environmental sustainability of your workloads, addressing the long-term environment, economic and societal impact of your business activities.
 Sustainability is also a shared responsibility between you and AWS, who make their own efforts to lower the carbon footprint of their data centres by utilising efficient power and cooling technology, and are typically more energy efficient than on-premises alternatives, due to the shared nature of their resources and the resultant higher server utilisation rates.
 As the customer you can go further to minimise the environmental impact of your resources, reducing energy consumption by minimising the total resources required or making technology selections that improve efficiency such as reducing data storage.
 Through this pillar customers identify targets, evaluate specific improvements and then prioritise, plan test and validate them.